ericatsydney/ericatsydney.github.io/_posts/2016-06-03-make-yourself-understood.markdown

 Fair enough

-go

-base on xxxx

-it would get cached

-Pretty sure

 I cannot make it

 I will buzz you

 工作上的问题陈述方式：

-have anyone experienced this

-That ring my bell.

-which can be avoided

-temporarily

-waste time doing sth

-this is for the benefit of xxxx

-point to

-in read-only mode
+名词：Exclamation, flexibility, demo/ prototype

+形容词：ideal / future-proofing

+副词：eventually, temporarily, actually, basically

+动词：go, remove, point to, Assign, Nest / embed, Render, Store, Override, make, require, set, use, switch over, assume, take over, combine

+短语：
-What if / How about

-What do you think
+What if / How about/ What do you think

-Split up / Separate pages

-I have a feeling that / I feel like we missed
+I have a feeling that / I feel like we missed / I am not 100% clear on / sure about / Pretty sure

-at the moment

-what exactly the issue was

-doesn't appear

-looking into this now

-have you attempt to

-future-proofing

-flexibility

-Assign

-Nest / embed

-Render

-Store

-Override

-make

-require

-set

-use

-ideal

-assume

-depend on

-happy

-combine

-apply the change

 best approach might be

-remove

-I am not 100% clear on / sure about

-Almost/nearly/pretty much done/ completed
+Almost/nearly/pretty much done/ completed / sure thing

-demo/ prototype

-sure thing

-clarify xxx stuff

-actually, basically

-looking to do sth

-switch over

-take over

-which is unfortunate

 I didn't have a chance to ....

+it would get cached

+have anyone experienced this / That ring my bell.

+Split up / Separate pages

+waste time doing sth / this is for the benefit of xxxx / which can be avoided  / base on xxxx / depend on

+in read-only mode / at the moment

+doesn't appear / what exactly the issue was

+looking to do sth / looking into this now / have you attempt to

+clarify xxx stuff/ apply the change

-Do you have a minute, I would like to confirm the design with you
+which is unfortunateyou have a minute, I would like to confirm the design with you

-感叹号